 A law graduate of Georgetown University (J.D., 1979, cum laude), David received his B.S.F.S. degree from Georgetown University – School of Foreign Service (1976).
 He is a graduate of the Army War College National Security Seminar (2007).

 Admissions and Professional Memberships

 David is admitted to the bars of the District of Columbia, Virginia and New York, and served from 2008-2011 on the Litigation Section Committee of the D.C.
 Bar.
 He serves on the United States Court of Federal Claims Advisory Council, and previously has served on the board of the Federal Circuit Bar Association.
 He is admitted to practice before the U.S. Courts of Appeal for the Armed Forces, the Federal, Fourth, Sixth and District of Columbia Circuits.
 He is also admitted before the U.S. District Courts for the District of Columbia, the District of Maryland, the Eastern District of Virginia, and the U.S. Court of Federal Claims.

 David previously chaired the Advisory Committee of the Catholic Charities Legal Network, which provides pro bono legal services to the needy in the Archdiocese of Washington, D.C., and serves on the John Carroll Society’s Red Mass Committee, which sponsors the annual Red Mass in Washington.
+He serves as pro bono counsel to the Gregorian University Foundation, which supports the work of the Gregorian University in Rome.
 He and his wife Mary have three children and five grandchildren.